jan-x-marek/jseries/README.md

 Now the cool stuff comes.
 Series<T,R> is an interface that puts together two things: a SortedArray, called *domain*, and an Array, called *values*.
-The domain contains some kind points in time in ascending order, and the values contain some kind of value, or measurement, for each of the given time points.
+The domain contains some kind of points in time in ascending order, and the values contain some kind of value, or measurement, for each of the given time points.
-For example, the domain can contain days, and the values can be closing prices of a stock.
+For example, the domain can contain days, and the values can be closing prices of a stock for each day.
 Naturally, the domain and the values can contain objects of any type, and can be any specifically optimized implementations of SortedArray and Array.
 In the further examples, I will work with InstantDoubleSeries,